Basics of Exceptional Customer Service – Frontline

 What Will I Learn?

-- Hiring new employees and automatically assuming that they will know how to offer good customer service is a high-risk mistake that a lot of organizations make.
+- That hiring new employees and automatically assuming that they will know how to offer good customer service is a high-risk mistake that a lot of organizations make.

-- In the eyes of the customer, the frontline staff essentially represents the organization/company.
+- That in the eyes of the customer, the frontline staff essentially represents the organization/company.
 If a customer feels dissatisfied after dealing with one specific representative, chances are they will assume the entire organization is riddled with flaws.

 - Help frontline employees to have an appreciation and basic understanding of why customer service is critical for their personal development and successful business operations of their employers.

-- Help with understanding the important role frontline employees play as the face of the company and brand ambassador.
+- To understand the important role frontline employees play as the face of the company and brand ambassador.

-- Discuss how to deal with irate customers/guests and tough situations at work
+- How to deal with irate customers/guests and tough situations at work

-- Teach the service worker attitudes that are essential in providing great customer service and Improve your interpersonal skills.
+- The service worker attitudes that are essential in providing great customer service and Improve your interpersonal skills.

-- Teach how to use positive language when speaking to customers.
+- How to use positive language when speaking to customers.

 - Improve soft skills and general attitude towards serving others.

-- Teach frontline employees how to best serve customers and to develop a customer-first mindset.
+- How to best serve customers and to develop a customer-first mindset as a frontline employee.